Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

-# From Critique to Construction: Priorities for Signed Language Writing Infrastructure
+# From Critique to Construction: Priorities for Signed-Language Writing Infrastructure

 **A constructive synthesis for research, tooling, standards, and adoption**